About this school

 Strive HI report

-An annual snapshot of key school progress indicators such as reading, math and science scores, achievement growth, student readiness, and more.
+An annual snapshot of key school progress indicators including language arts, math and science scores, achievement growth, student readiness, and more.
 Learn more about the Strive HI Performance System

 2012-13 Report: 187 points, Continuous Improvement*